wbmmusic/led-file-maker/README.md

 ![Electron](https://img.shields.io/badge/Electron-38.2.0-47848f?logo=electron)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A desktop application for creating and playing LED animation files from image sequences.
-Converts image folders into optimized binary animation files for embedded LED projects.
+A desktop application for creating LED animation files **pre-processed for direct DMA transfer to LED strips**.
+Converts image sequences into optimized binary files where pixel data is stored in the exact color format and order that your LED hardware expects - eliminating runtime processing on microcontrollers.

 > **✨ Now fully migrated to TypeScript!** Complete with type safety, comprehensive documentation, and improved code quality.

+## Why This Exists

+LED strips (WS2812, APA102, etc.) have different color orders (RGB vs GRB vs BGR) and LED matrices have different wiring patterns (horizontal, vertical, snake, etc.).
+This tool pre-processes your animations so the data can be streamed directly from flash memory to LEDs via DMA with **zero runtime color conversion or pixel reordering**.
+Your microcontroller just reads and transmits - no CPU cycles wasted.

 ## Table of Contents
 - [Features](#features)